Code-Institute-Submissions/tree_quiz/README.md

 Leaderboard.json and players.json are updated with every game.
 For the the initial game both these must be occupied with an empty list [].

+Data folder can be found at:
 https://github.com/dcasey720/tree_quiz/blob/master/data/tree_lib.json

 __Static Folder__

 Contains the main.css file for styling within the css folder, all the images for the quiz as well as template images.
 The static folder also contains tree_lib.json, a list of dictionaries of the questions and address to the respectful images.
+Originally this data was stored in the data folder with the other .json files, but as it should remain static it was moved into the static folder.

 Static folder can be found at:
 https://github.com/dcasey720/tree_quiz/tree/master/static

 __Templates Folder__

 The templates folder contains all the html templates for the front end of the application.

-It can be found at:
+Template folder can be found at:
 https://github.com/dcasey720/tree_quiz/tree/master/templates

 __Hosting__